 - Build strategies for onsite training, capacity development, and investment in early childhood education

-- Acquire expertise in assessing and designing educational programs and policies for early childhood éducation
+- Acquire expertise in assessing and designing educational programs and policies for early childhood education

 - Children Thinking Made Visible.
 Video Analysis - Documentation - Constructivism

-- Design Thinking, Empathy and Innovation in Early Childhood and Primary Education
+- Design Thinking, Empathy and Innovation

+Video Analysis-Documentation-Constructivism.
 Visible thinking and video recording.

 Discussion and practice of video analysis as one of the most effective tool for designing project based curricula and comprehensive interventions and educational models.

 A tool for supporting capacity development through self reflective practices; to make children’s thinking visible and engage in research; to adopt reflective practices and help children reflect on their own thinking; to understand the children’s constructive learning, and to re-launch their theories within a constructivist project oriented education.